 Chobani founder and CEO Hamdi Ulukaya made national headlines in 2016 when he announced that he would grant his employees a 10 percent ownership stake in his 10-year-old Greek yogurt company when it goes public or is sold.
 All 2,000 full-time Chobani employees—whether top executives or factory-line workers—will be eligible for the grants, valued at $150,000, on average, according to a New York Times estimate.
 In a letter to employees, Ulukaya explained, “This isn’t a gift.
 It’s a mutual promise to work together with a shared purpose and responsibility.”

 Many hailed Ulukaya’s broad-based benefit as unique, particularly at a time when the incomes of ordinary Americans have failed to keep up with the pay of top executives.
-Yet this sort of approach was far more common 20 years ago.This article was originally published in Center for American Progress.
+Yet this sort of approach was far more common 20 years ago.The above excerpt was originally published in Center for American Progress.